christabor-archive/chromanomicon/README.md

 ## Why?

-I liked tools like https://github.com/rriepe/1pxdeep, https://github.com/wizardg/paintstrap, and https://github.com/mquan/lavish, but they either 1.
-Only offer shades of color, making it very limited, or 2.
-Were generated without any guidance on preventing clashing or hard-to-read color schemes.
+I liked tools like https://github.com/rriepe/1pxdeep, https://github.com/wizardg/paintstrap, and https://github.com/mquan/lavish, but they either:

+1. Only offer shades of color, making it very limited
+2. Were generated without any guidance on preventing clashing or hard-to-read color schemes.

 In short, it didn't really "design" a scheme, just generated a semblance of color.
 While totally awesome in their own right, they seemed lacking for a full-fledged website scheme that you might expect a professional to create.

 ## How?